trinodb/trino/presto-docs/src/main/sphinx/optimizer/statistics.rst

 being used and can also vary by table.
 For example, the Hive connector does not currently provide statistics on data size.

-Table statistics can be displayed via the Presto SQL interface using the :doc:`/sql/show-stats` command.
+Table statistics can be displayed via the Trino SQL interface using the :doc:`/sql/show-stats` command.
 For the Hive connector, refer to the :ref:`Hive connector <hive_analyze>` documentation to learn how to update table statistics.